sm17977/teamproject/mvp/MVPRequirementsAndRiskLog.md

 * The application ahould be able to create a table based on the total value of the users investments at a given time.
 * The application should allow the user to input their their bank balance, the companies they have shares with and the amount of shares they have with each company.
 * The application should allow the user to enter in up to 5 companies and no more.
+* The application should include validation and exception handling for all user input fields to prevent incorrect data formats used.

 ### Non-Functional: